jsdotlua/jest-lua/docs/docs/Deviations.md

 title: Deviations
 ---

-The Jest Roblox alignment effort aims to map as closely to Jest's API as possible, but there are a few places where language deviations require us to omit functionality or deviate our approach.
+The Jest Lua alignment effort aims to map as closely to Jest's API as possible, but there are a few places where language deviations require us to omit functionality or deviate our approach.
 Deviations are also sometimes made to maintain Lua-nativity.
 Any user-facing deviations are documented here.

 ## Globals